Guillermo Villalobos: Professional career

 Villalobos played in the inaugural LFA season for the Eagles, later rebranded as Mexicas, and stayed there for four seasons.
-His highlights include winning one championship with the team at Tazón México III, winning the MVP of Tazón México III and the 2019 award for Best Receiver.
+His highlights include winning one championship with the team, and the MVP, at Tazón México III, and winning the 2019 award for Best Receiver.

 In 2019, Villalobos was selected as the 11th pick of the 2019 CFL-LFA Draft by the Ottawa Redblacks.
 After going through medical checks, Villalobos joined the team in May 2019.

 On July 24, 2019, Villalobos was promoted to the Redblacks' active roster, and made his CFL debut the following day against the Calgary Stampeders.
 In August, he landed in the team's practice roster.
 And on September 12, 2019, he made it again to the active roster.
 In total, he dressed in eight regular season games in 2019.
 He re-signed with the Redblacks on January 13, 2021.
 Villalobos was released by the Redblacks in September 2021.

 Villalobos was signed by the Mexicas for the 2022 LFA season.

+National team career

+Villalobos represents the Mexico national flag football team in international competition.
+He helped Mexico win the bronze medal at the 2022 World Games in Birmingham, Alabama, catching a touchdown pass in their 39–35 win over Austria in the bronze medal game.
+Villalobos later helped Mexico win the silver medal at the 2023 IFAF Americas Continental Championships in Charlotte, North Carolina, catching a touchdown pass in their 40–36 loss to the United States in the gold medal game.